Chris-McGonigle/island-flowers/README.md

 The [Poppins](https://fonts.google.com/specimen/Poppins) font from Google Fonts was then selected as the site font across all pages.

 It was chosen as it is a modern, clean legible font, that looks well across all screen sizes.
-It is a plain enough style as well that it does not conflict with the existing font used in the site logo, but instead complements it.
+It is a plain enough style as well that it does not conflict with the existing font used in the site logo, but instead compliments it.

 ### User Stories